WRansohoff/nmigen_rv32i_min/README.md

 # Testbenches

-The ALU, RAM, and ROM Python files each have their own testbench to run some basic unit tests.
+The ALU, CSR, RAM, and ROM Python files each have their own testbench to run some basic unit tests.

 The CPU module's testbench runs the standard `rv32ui` [`RISC-V` instruction set tests](https://github.com/riscv/riscv-tests) for each operation, compiled with GCC.